MGPoirot/web2mp3/README.md

     1. `True` (default)
     By default, we will look in our MUSIC_DIR to see if a track exists already using `utils.track_exists`.
 This avoids downloading the same track twice if -for example- the same track has been released as single on an album, so general checking if the file exists is not enough.
     2. `False`
     The drawback of avoiding duplicates is that -for example- Live versions might be skipped if a studio recording of the same track is already in the MUSIC_DIR.

-### 4. Other
 * `print_space` The number of whitespaces used when logging as integer This is purely cosmetic to the matching process.
 Default is `24`.
 A higher number might render the matching process as more clear, but only if your